Peerbux-Muhammud-Zahiir/Peerbux-Muhammud-Zahiir.github.io/README.md

 ## About Me

 Hello!
 I'm Zahiir, a passionate CS student 💻 at UoM 🎓.
 My interests span across pen testing 🔓, web development 🌐, and AI 🤖.
 I'm always eager to learn new things and take on challenges that push my skills to the next level.
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/zahiir-peerbux-221621310/) 🧑‍💼 or reach out via [WhatsApp](https://wa.me/59100627) 📱.
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/zahiir-peerbux-221621310/) 🧑‍💼 .

 ## Projects